avocadoge/avocadoge.github.io/index.md

 Transfers incur:

-* 5% tax is reflected  to all holders (Replanted) 🪴
+* 🪴 5% tax is reflected  to all holders (Replanted) 🪴
-* 5% tax is sent back to the liquidty pool (Smashed Avo) 🔨
+* 🔨 5% tax is sent back to the liquidity pool (Smashed Avo) 🔨
-* A portion of the reflections are sent to the burn address to become Avo On Toast. 🍞
+* 🍞 A portion of the reflections are sent to the burn address to become Avo On Toast. 🍞

-This rewards holders over time with more AvocaDoge.
+Holders are rewarded with more AvocaDoge over time just for holding.

+AvocaDoge in circulation declines over time to encourage price stability.

 ## Launch Details